kekse1/count2/README.md

 ```

 ## Documentation
-Someone gave me this tipp: separate the 'user manual' and the technical 'internals'.
-That'd make
+Someone gave me this tipp: to separate the 'user manual' and the technical internals/details.

-it much easier for my audience.
-Additionally I just figured out it 'd also be easier to separate
+That'd make it much easier for my audience.
+Additionally I just figured out it 'd also be easier
-into even more `.md` (markdown) documents, so I began(!) with these ones (all still TODO):
+to separate nearly all into even more (markdown) documents, so I began(!) with these ones //(TODO)//:

 * [**Installation**](docs/installation.md)
 * [**Usage**](docs/usage.md)